kjmalek/astro-template/src/pages/index.md

 ---
-layout: "@/layouts/BaseLayout.astro"
+layout: "@/layouts/IndexLayout.astro"
 ---

-# Welcome to my simple Astro template
+# Welcome to Astro Minima

-This template is a copy of the Jekyll Minima theme, but rebuilt to use the Astro SSG instead.
+This template is a copy of the Jekyll Minima theme, but rebuilt using Astro.
 By default, this theme includes support for Svelte components and Tailwind CSS.